India Independence Day 2020

 To spread holiday cheer from a safe and social distance, our office hosted the first ever Eid Drive-Through Celebration.
 The Legislative Building’s parking lot, where the drive-through took place, was filled with joyous spirits.
 Volunteers enthusiastically prepared each station in anticipation.
 Balloons were twisted into cool animals.
 Cupcakes, South Asian sweets, and ice creams of various delicious flavors were set out.
 Platters of biryani and gyros decorated tabletops.
 Packets of surgical masks were readied to be doled out.
 A jumbotron blared fun tunes and displayed pictures.
 Cars adorned with creative and colorful decorations begin lining up.

 By the end of the lively night, over 1,000 cars and 3,000 people participated.
-County Executive Laura Curran, Police Commissioner Patrick Ryder and Legislator Arnold Drucker joined our Executive Director Farah Mozawalla along with the Asian Advisory Board in the celebration!
+County Executive Laura Curran, Police Commissioner Patrick Ryder and Legislator Arnold Drucker joined our Executive Director Farah Mozawalla along with the Asian Advisory Council in the celebration!
 Thank you to all the wonderful organizations who made this possible and gave the public a bit of the Eid cheer that may have been lost due to the pandemic.

 Sponsors for the events included Long Island Halal Guide, AMPAK Cares, NY South Asian Chamber of Commerce, ICNA Relief, Teens Against Hunger-New York, HAB Bank, Muslims of New York, Shan Shaheen, Kababjees, Gyro Spot, Rajbhog Hicksville, Make Block, Youth Innovation Lab, and Muslims of Long Island.